robusta-dev/robusta/docs/installation.rst

     .. image:: /images/crash-report.png

+4. Open the `Robusta UI <https://platform.robusta.dev/>`_ (if you enabled it) and look for the same message there.

-4. Clean up the crashing pod:
+5. Clean up the crashing pod:

 .. code-block:: bash
    :name: cb-delete-crashpod